Kingxukai/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 	WDIOC_SETTIMEOUT:
 		Options in watchdog_info need to have WDIOF_SETTIMEOUT set and a set_timeout-callback has to be defined.
-The core will also do limit-checking, if min_timeout and max_timeout in the watchdog device are set.
+The core will also do limit-checking, if min_timeout and max_timeout in the woke watchdog device are set.
 All is optional.

 	WDIOC_GETTIMEOUT: